Skip to main content

 As the Ministry own the land/site they reviewed our campus as part of the CSR Programme and proposed that Ko Taku Reo move into a purpose-built school on a site in Halswell, where two other schools, BLENNZ and Southern Health, will also be located.
 The three schools will operate independently while sharing some common spaces, where appropriate.

-The Ministry of Education presented the co-location proposal to the Ko Taku Reo Board this year.
-The Board has agreed, in principle, to relocate our Sumner campus to the site in Halswell, subject to final planning.
+• The Ministry of Education presented the co-location proposal to the Ko Taku Reo Board this year.
+The Board has agreed, in principle, to relocate our Sumner campus to the site on the corner of Curletts Road and Halswell Road, subject to final planning.

-The Ministry of Education owns the Christchurch Sumner site and holds decision-making authority over its future use.
-The Ministry of Education presented this proposal to the Ko Taku Reo school board who has agreed in principle, to relocate the Sumner campus to a more central site in Halswell, subject to final planning.
+• The Ministry of Education owns the Christchurch Sumner site and holds decision-making authority over its future use.
+The Ministry of Education presented this proposal to the Ko Taku Reo school board who has agreed in principle, to relocate the Sumner campus to a more central site, subject to final planning.

 While the decision to relocate has been made in principle, there will be opportunities for everyone to feedback on: